antyats/hifigan_implementation/README.md

 Change dir_path in src/configs/datasets/custom_dir.yaml to directory where transcriptions are stored and in

-To run syntenize your own texts, run the following command:
+To syntenize your own texts, run the following command:

 ```bash
 python3 syntenizer.py -cn=inferencer.yaml